mhweiner/kizu/README.md

 Kizu is a screamingly fast, minimalist test runner for TypeScript and JavaScript.
 It has a small, easy-to-learn API that lets you focus on your tests, not your tooling.

-Designed to help you write simple, readable, and maintainable tests.
+Designed to help you write simple, readable, and maintainable tests that do not slow you down.

 ## Features